interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 The interledger module translates interledger addresses to local ledger addresses.
 Connectors and local ledger interfaces are responsible for translating addresses into interledger routes and local routes, respectively.

-Addresses are hierarchically structured strings consisting of segments delimited by the slash (`/`) character.
+Addresses are hierarchically structured strings consisting of segments delimited by the period (`.`) character.
 In order to distinguish the present address format from future or alternative versions, the protocol prefix `ilp:` MUST be used:

 ```
-ilp:us/bank1/bob
+ilp:us.bank1.bob
 ```

 Care must be taken in mapping interledger addresses to local ledger accounts.
 Examples of address mappings may be found in "Address Mappings" ((TODO)).